The lower your income is, the more difficult it is to be particular about what you feed your family.

 Other Tight Budget Tips

 Build your pantry.
 It’s hard to think about building a pantry when you have barely enough food in the cupboard to make it between paychecks.
 But if you can purchase one bulk item per shopping trip, in a few months you will have a pantry that will allow you to make higher quality grocery purchases on your weekly trips.
 At that point, you can start going to the farmer’s market, which in many locations is very reasonably priced, buying in enough bulk to preserve your foods, and have the occasional splurge.
-Go HERE to learn more about building a whole foods kitchen on a half price budget.
+Go HERE to learn more about building a whole foods kitchen on a half price budget and HERE to pick up my book on building your pantry frugally.

 Be scrupulous about food hygiene.
 Wash your produce very thoroughly and soak it in a baking soda bath.
 Also remember to careful wash your beans and rice.
 (Click HERE to see some photos of the dirt that comes off of a cup of rice!)